 The fares for this exclusive ridership aren’t expensive.
 In order for a passenger to be picked up and dropped off at a non-JTA location, a customer would pay $2.00; transportation to or from a JTA bus stop would only cost a customer a discounted price of 50¢.
 Customers can pay these fees on the MyJTA app, or by cash only, exact change is required.

-Click here to learn more about the ReadiRide service and JTA's additional transportation options.
+Click the Button to learn more about the ReadiRide service and JTA’s additional transportation options.